 Stable Micro Systems use the test frame and vertical drive system provided by a universal Texture Analyser, and add the rotational drive and software functionality to form the Powder Flow Analyser – an accurate and reliable method of measuring the flow characteristics of powders.

 The Powder Flow Analyser can be purchased as a completely new working system, or you can take your existing Texture Analyser and attach the Powder Flow Analyser unit to extend your range of testing solutions from powders to end products.

 A patented helically-machined rotor can be programmed to move through a powder column in different ways, depending upon the characteristic that is to be measured.
 Due to the unique precision profile of the rotor's blade, the sample can be physically displaced in many different ways.
 The Test Settings of blade path angle and tip speed determine the mode of Controlled Flow achieved within a sample column.

-Controlled Flow Displacement and Measurement
+Controlled Flow Measurement

 From an engineering perspective: The patented blade is a true helix and can be mathematically described, unlike the blades fitted to other powder measuring devices on the market.
 The helical blade naturally cuts through the column of powder being tested and negates the need for complex torque measuring systems.
 Repeatably manufactured by CNC machining, it allows Stable Micro Systems to achieve very reproducible, and highly discriminating results from a reliable, simple and lost cost accessory.